oracle-livelabs/apex/apex-workflows/design-the-application/2-design-the-application.md

   ![Click create SQL Scripts](./images/click-run-now2.png " ")

 ## Summary
-You have successfully completed the initial steps for designing the 'Doctor Appointments Made Easy!' application.
-You first created a 'Doctor Appointments Made Easy!'
-Application, and then added Application users, created Sample Datasets, and a Package.
+You have successfully completed the initial steps for designing the **Doctor Appointments Made Easy!** application.
+You first created an Application, and then added Application users, created Sample Datasets, and a Package.

 ### What's Next
 In the next lab, you will learn how to create a Workflow using Oracle APEX.